Simply put, thread count refers to the number of horizontal and vertical threads woven in each square inch of material.

 Higher may equal thicker, but the composition (single-ply or multi-ply) and quality of the actual thread matters more than the number of threads.

-100% GOTS Organic and Fairtrade Certified Cotton
+100% GOTS organic and Fairtrade Cotton threads

 Takasa Organic and Fairtrade Cotton certified bed and bath homewares will take your daily sleeping, showering and bathing to the next level.
 Takasa homewares are softer, hypoallergenic and more durable over time than conventional cotton.

-Made of 100% GOTS organic cotton (ONE-3107) - free of dyes and chemicals and safer for your home and the environment.
+Made of 100% GOTS organic cotton - free of dyes and chemicals and safer for your home and the environment.

 Fairtrade Cotton certified (FLO-ID 40793), ensuring sustainable livelihoods for Takasa’s makers at every step of the supply chain.